NoCheatPlus/Docs/Development/bip/bip-3.15.0-and-later.md

     * Work towards generic support for flexible order for internal registries.
     * Work towards BlockInteractData being the data source for (block-) interaction - might need ordered listeners.
     * Change split move indication (boolean -> int).
-    * Moving checks: other plugins can override a set-back much easier now see [commit](https://github.com/NoCheatPlus/NoCheatPlus/commit/34e3548ec5c0ab73ad8c46a1b9198362a0840b8a).
+    * Moving checks: other plugins can override a set-back much easier now see [API page in the wiki.](https://github.com/NoCheatPlus/Docs/wiki/API#adjusting-the-set-back-location).
     * Adjust MovingFlying to log packet mismatch more often and keep retrying interpretation.
     * Skip redundant checks that already have been passed within BlockInteract.